-Life in communist Romania seemed to go well: young people had a home, stable jobs, state-sponsored education and health care, security and a sense of equal opportunities and treatment - this was the Golden Age of communist Romania.
+Life in communist Romania seemed to go well: young people had a home, stable jobs, state-sponsored education, free health care, security and a sense of equal opportunities and fair treatment - this was the Golden Age of communist Romania.

 Foreign movies were shown in cinemas and books were once again translated.
 The reputation of several historians and writers was reinstated and the mandatory Soviet school literature was replaced with Romanian authors.

 An open society in the communist version - supervised by the secret police - was mimicked, and people 'felt' free.

 Nicolae Ceaușescu also changed the family policy of communist Romania.
 He wanted to boost the birth rate and in 1967 he banned abortion and contraception measures which had significant effects on demographics, social and health care of our country.
 4 Months, 3 Weeks and 2 Days, one of the best Romanian movies you can also watch online, paints a realistic and chilling picture of those times.

 Nicolae Ceaușescu had a change of heart and mind after he made a state visit to the People's Republic of China, North Korea, Vietnam, and Mongolia in 1971.
 Deeply impressed with the personality cult the communist leaders of those countries had built, Ceausescu proclaimed a new cultural revolution in Romania with strong